weaponsforge/adventofcode/README.md

 ### `npm run docker:debug`

-- Runs the `/src/sample/sample.ts` script in containers with debugging enabled in VSCode.
+- Runs the `"/src/sample/sample.ts"` script in containers with debugging enabled in VSCode.

-> [!TIP]
-> Replace the `/src/sample/sample.ts` file path in the package.json file's `"docker:debug"` script with a target TypeScript file for debugging.
+- Replace the `"/src/sample/sample.ts"` file path in the package.json file's `"docker:debug"` script with a target TypeScript file for debugging.

 ### `npm run docker:watch:win`